Pivotal Platform v2.8 Feature Highlights

 100% for CPU usage indiciates that the app is using all the CPU to which it is entitled.

 CPU usage metrics that are relative to the CPU entitlement for the container help you make more informed scaling decisions for your apps.

 For more information about the

-AbsoluteCPUEntitlement metric, see the Diego Container Metrics section of the Container Metrics topic.
+AbsoluteCPUEntitlement metric, see Diego Container Metrics in Container Metrics.